Our history: Seizing opportunities for bold Christian leadership

 In 1973, MTSO joined with two other Greater Columbus schools – Trinity Lutheran Seminary and the Pontifical College Josephinum – to form the Theological Consortium of Greater Columbus.
 Collaboration with Trinity expanded in 2010, when the MTSO Doctor of Ministry program begun in 2002 became a joint program.
 Under this partnership, a D.Min. student seeking a degree from either Trinity or MTSO has the benefit of studying with faculty from both schools.

 Thanks to the generosity of faithful donors and the prudent fiscal management of its leaders, MTSO has established a solid record of financial stability.
 Supported in part by an endowment of more than $30 million, the school maintains an operating budget of over $6 million and has no debt.
 As an institution affiliated with the United Methodist Church, MTSO also receives financial support from the church’s Ministerial Education Fund.
 Students benefit from a generous financial-aid program; one in five current MTSO students has earned a full-tuition scholarship.

 In 1981, John Dickhaut was succeeded as president by the Rev. Buford A. Dickinson.
 He was followed in 1986 by the Rev. Dr. Norman E. “Ned” Dewire, who served for 20 years.
 The school’s fourth president, the Rev. Jay A. Rundell, assumed office on July 1, 2006.
 His tenure has been marked by the implementation of a strategic plan aimed at seizing new opportunities for growth, quality and institutional advancement.
-The school’s 17 full-time and 25 adjunct faculty members are led by Academic Dean Randy Litchfield.
+The school’s faculty members are led by Dean Lisa Withrow.